 What To Do On The Isle of Wight

-The island has many attractions to offer our Isle of Wight holiday cottage guests and with Easter fast approaching we are all looking forward to a busy season!
+The island has many attractions to offer our Isle of Wight holiday cottage guests:

 With a spectacular coastline, rolling hills, green countryside, historic buildings & welcoming pubs, the island makes a great location to explore on foot.
-The Isle of Wight National Trust have some great downloadable walks – as well as a map and full directions the trails include snippets of information about local history, nature or wildlife.
-See Visit Isle of Wight’s new walking festival website (28 Apr – 13 May).
+The Isle of Wight National Trust have some great downloadable walks – as well as a map and full directions the trails include information on local history, nature or wildlife.

 Visit Isle of Wight and Wightlink have excellent downloadable cycle routes and cycle hire information.
 You can hire bicycles from Wight Cycle Hire and Red Squirrel Electric Bikes who will deliver to our Isle of Wight holiday cottages (minimum hire fee applies).
 You can store bicycles in the garages, or outhouses of our Isle of Wight holiday cottages.